Psychological Effects of Depression

 Depression is one of the most common psychological problems throughout the world.

 It not only affects the physical health of the individual but it also has a negative impact on a person’s psychological health and well-being.
-It has devastating effects on a person’s daily life functioning.
-Early diagnosis and treatment can help in minimizing the negative effects of depression.
+It has devastating effects on a person’s everyday functioning.
+Early diagnosis and treatment can help in minimising the negative effects of depression.

-The psychological effects of depression can be seen in a person’s everyday life, from home to work, in social interactions, etc. Some of them are discussed below:
+The psychological effects of depression can be seen in a person’s daily life, from home to work, and in social interactions.
+We discuss some of them below:

 Depression greatly affects a person’s memory and attention

 Depressed individuals often find it difficult to concentrate properly.
-They often get tackled in their chain of thoughts and often feel lost.
+They get tangled in their chain of thoughts and feel lost.
 Because of this, they are unable to focus on details.

-Like if a student is suffering from depression then he will be unable to focus on the lectures delivering in a classroom, he might be busy in his own thoughts.
-As a result, he misses many important points in the lecture.
+For example, if a student is suffering from depression then they will be unable to focus on the lectures delivered in a classroom.
+They might be busy in their own thoughts.
+And as a result, they miss many important points in the lecture.

 Depression also has a negative effect on a person’s memory

-A person will often be forgetful and finds difficulty in memorizing or recalling important information.
-Like if we continue with the above example then a depressed student will be unable to memorize the topics during the exams.
-This will affect his overall results and his grades will be fallen.
+A person will often be forgetful and find difficulty in memorising or recalling important information.
+If we continue with the above example, then a depressed student will be unable to remember the topics during exams.
+This will affect their overall results and their grades will fall.

-Losing interest or pleasure in activities which previously bring joy
+Losing interest or pleasure in activities that previously brought joy

 Social withdrawal is one of the psychological effects of depression.
-When a person feels depressed he often does not like to go out of their room or house and interacting with people.
-When a person stops interacting with other people then he will experience social withdrawal.
+When a person feels depressed they often do not like to go out of their room or house.
+They may no longer want to interact with people.
+When a person stops interacting with other people then they will experience social withdrawal.

-Serotonin is a chemical which boosts a person’s mood and a person feels happy and social.
-Because of the imbalance in the level of serotonin person’s mood gets low and he does not like to socialize and become depressed.
+Serotonin is a chemical which boosts a person’s mood and makes a person feels happy and social.
+Because of the imbalance in the level of serotonin, a person’s mood gets low.
+They do not like to socialise, and they become depressed.

 People going through from severe depression often experience suicidal thoughts which lead towards suicidal attempts.
-In depression, a person has feelings of worthlessness, helplessness and hopelessness, as a result, a person does not feel to live anymore.
-This leads towards self-harm behaviors.
+In depression, a person has feelings of worthlessness, helplessness, and hopelessness.
+As a result, a person may feel they do not wish to live anymore.
+This can lead towards self-harm behaviours.

 People around the depressed individual can identify the warning signs of suicide.
-If the person treats people around him that he will hurt himself, having a death wish, during conservations talking about suicide, seeking methods to provide harm or kill oneself, etc are the warning signs.
+If the person threatens that they will hurt themselves or has a death wish, is talking about suicide, or seeking methods to harm or kill themselves, etc – these are warning signs.

-Drug use is another potential avenue as many people experiencing depression feel that drugs ‘numb the pain’, relying on a drug that may make things worse and isolate them further.
+Drug use is another potential avenue, as many people experiencing depression feel that drugs ‘numb the pain’.
+Relying on a drug may make things worse and isolate them further.

-You can read further information about depression that we have prepared specially for you.
+You can read further information about depression that we have prepared for you.

 Share this article: